dev-scripts/prakashbhandari.com.np/content/posts/polling-vs-webhooks.md

 2. The updates are frequent.
 ### Pros of Polling
 1. *Flexible:* Developer has control on how and when to fetch the data.
+2. *Availability:* As long as the application's API endpoint is operational, you can make frequent calls to retrieve data from the server.
+There's no need to worry about missing updates, as the polling mechanism ensures that data is continuously checked for changes.
 ### Cons of Polling
 1. *No real-time data :* There's a delay between data creation and receiving an update.
 2. *Inefficient:* Consumes more resources and is inefficient as it continuously makes requests to the server at specified intervals even there is no new data.